 Associations have been made between E127 and hyperactive behavioural disorders in children, causing a negative effect on activity and attention.
 Not only that, there are also concerns regarding links between the dye and thyroid activity.
 After a study in 1990, there was a correlation found between the additive and increased thyroid hormone levels in rats – and in more extreme cases, thyroid tumours.

 Are there any exceptions?

-E127 is allowed to be used in glazer cherry to keep the colour.
+E127 is allowed to be used in cocktail cherries and candied cherries to retain the colour.

 Can non-edible products contain E127?